al0nec0der/StrIve/README.md

 This project has a forward-looking roadmap to incorporate more advanced, user-centric features:

 * **🤖 AI-Powered Recommendations:** Implement a recommendation engine to provide personalized movie and TV show suggestions based on a user's viewing history, ratings, and custom watchlist data.
-* **🔄 Import & Export Lists:** Allow users to import and export their watchlist and viewing data in formats like CSV or JSON, giving them full control and portability of their data.

 * **👥 Social Features:** Introduce the ability to share custom lists with friends and discover new content based on their activity.

 ---